 - I use practical real-world examples

-- I try to help you walk away with action items
+- I give you action items

 - I try to make a notoriously unclear topic easy